athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Spells/Cleanse Air.md

   - name: "Traditions"
     desc: "arcane, divine, primal"
   - name: "Range"
-    desc: "120 feet; **Area** 30-foot burst
+    desc: "120 feet; **Area** 30-foot burst"
-"
   - name: "Duration"
     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "You purify the air in the area, making it clean and breathable.
-This removes inhaled poisons, pollution, and similar contaminants from the air but doesn't prevent future contamination.
-This effect is immediate; for the remaining duration, the spell prevents any further contamination from altering air in the area, including keeping toxic air bordering the area from coming inside.
-This spell doesn't create air so casting it underwater wouldn't create breathable air, nor would it affect any toxins within air suspended in the water.\n* * *\n\n**Heightened (3rd)** The area increases to 60 feet.\n\n**Heightened (4th)** The area increases to 120 feet.\n\n**Heightened (6th)** The area increases to 500 feet.\n\n**Heightened (9th)** The area increases to 1 mile."
+The spell immediately removes inhaled poisons, pollution, and similar contaminants from the air.
+For the remaining duration, the spell prevents any further contamination from altering air in the area, including keeping toxic air bordering the area from coming inside.
+(This doesn't prevent contaminants from coming in after the spell ends.)
+This spell doesn't create air, so casting it underwater wouldn't create breathable air, nor would it affect any toxins within air suspended in the water\n* * *\n\n**Heightened (3rd)** The area increases to 60 feet.\n\n**Heightened (4th)** The area increases to 120 feet.\n\n**Heightened (6th)** The area increases to 500 feet.\n\n**Heightened (9th)** The area increases to 1 mile."
 sourcebook: "_Pathfinder Rage of Elements_"
 ```